Diebuster: Nicola Vacheron (ニコラス・バセロン, Nikorasu Baseron)

-- Tycho Science (チコ・サイエンス, Chiko Saiensu)
+Tycho Science (チコ・サイエンス, Chiko Saiensu)

-The final member of the 'Idol' team, Tycho is brash, impulsive, and utterly determined (at least in the beginning) to best Lal'C's longstanding kill record, seeing it as a chance to wipe the normally smug look off the face of the teacher's pet (another of Lal'C's nicknames among the members of the Fraternity).
-She has a low opinion of Topless in general (even though she is Topless herself) due to an event in her childhood where despite her powers—she was unable to cure the illness of a close friend and is annoyed by Nono's constant attempts to prove herself worthy to become a Buster Machine pilot.
-Ironically, it is Nono who later helps her change her way of thinking for the better.
-While it is not outwardly implied, the two become friends, though not on the same level as Nono and Lal'C. Initially, Tycho pilots the Buster Machine No.66: Soixante-Six, but it is destroyed when (against her initial orders) she uses it to impulsively attack the Jupiter Express (a massive swarm of space monsters that roamed the space between Jupiter and Saturn).
-After a period of self-doubt, she can awaken Buster Machine Quatre-Vingt-Dix, and it remains her machine for the rest of the series.
+The final member of the Idol team, Tycho is brash, impulsive, and utterly determined (at least in the beginning) to best Lal'C's longstanding kill record, seeing it as a chance to wipe the normally smug look off the face of the teacher's pet (another of Lal'C's nicknames among the members of the Fraternity).
+She has a low opinion of Topless in general (even though she is Topless herself) due to an event in her childhood where, despite her powers, she was unable to cure the illness of a close friend and is annoyed by Nono's constant attempts to prove herself worthy to become a Buster Machine pilot.
+Ironically, it is Nono who later helps her change thinking for the better.
+While it is not outwardly implied, the two become friends, though not on the same level as Nono and Lal'C. Initially, Tycho pilots the Buster Machine No.66: Soixante-Six, but it is destroyed when (against orders) she uses it to impulsively attack the Jupiter Express (a massive swarm of space monsters that roamed the space between Jupiter and Saturn).
+After a period of self-doubt, she awakens Buster Machine Quatre-Vingt-Dix, and it remains her machine for the rest of the series.
 In the epilogue, Tycho becomes an emissary of Earth and travels to various systems with the corps.
-She was not present during the homecoming of Noriko and Kazumi.
+She is not present during the homecoming of Noriko and Kazumi.

-- Casio Takashiro (カシオ・タカシロウ, Kashio Takashirō)
+Casio Takashiro (カシオ・タカシロウ, Kashio Takashirō)

-The only adult member of the 'Idol' team, Casio is their guardian, technician, and confidant rolled into one.
-A former Topless himself (he was a pilot of Dix-Neuf before Lal'C joined the Fraternity), Casio possesses an intimate understanding of the workings of the Buster Machines, as well as the people forced to pilot them.
-That is part of why he was one of the first to express his doubts on Nicola's assertion that Nono had the potential to become a pilot.
-Despite his initial misgivings, he joins Lal'C in welcoming Nono into their 'team'.
+The only adult member of the Idol team, Casio is their guardian, technician, and confidant.
+A former Topless himself (he was a pilot of Dix-Neuf before Lal'C joined the Fraternity), Casio possesses an intimate understanding of the workings of the Buster Machines, as well as the people who pilot them.
+That is part of why he was one of the first to express his doubts of Nicola's assertion that Nono had the potential to become a pilot.
+Despite his initial misgivings, he joins Lal'C in welcoming Nono onto their team.
 Despite being a lech and a joker, Casio can be surprisingly serious when the situation merits it.
 He secretly yearns to pilot a Buster Machine again but is resigned to the fact that he can only be near them, due to his advanced age.
-He is aware of the shady activities of the Serpentine Twins, but not the exact details of their little 'project'.
-Casio's fate at the end of the series is unknown, but presumably remains an engineer in the empire.
+He is aware of the shady activities of the Serpentine Sisters, but not the exact details of their "project".
+Casio's fate at the end of the series is unknown, but he presumably remains an engineer in the empire.